langchain-ai/langgraph/docs/docs/concepts/memory.md

 Memory can be updated as part of an agent's application logic (e.g. "on the hot path").
 In this case, the agent typically decides to remember facts before responding to a user.
 Alternatively, memory can be updated as a background task (as a separate function that generates memories based on the primary application's state).
 We explain the tradeoffs between these approaches in [section below](#writing-memories).

-### Memory types
+## Memory types

 Different applications require various types of memory.
 Although the analogy isn't perfect, examining [human memory types](https://www.psychologytoday.com/us/basics/memory/types-of-memory?ref=blog.langchain.dev) can be insightful.
 Some [research papers](https://arxiv.org/pdf/2309.02427) have even mapped these human memory types to those used in AI agents.

 ![](img/memory/memory_types.png)

-#### Semantic Memory
+### Semantic Memory

 [Semantic memory](https://en.wikipedia.org/wiki/Semantic_memory), both in humans and AI agents, involves the retention of specific facts and concepts.
 In humans, it can include information learned in school and the understanding of concepts and their relationships.
 For AI agents, semantic memory is often used to personalize applications by remembering facts or concepts from past interactions.

 Semantic memories can be managed in different ways.
 For example, memories can be a single, continuously updated "profile" of well-scoped and specific information about a user, organization, or other entity (including the agent itself).
 A profile is generally just a JSON document with various key-value pairs you've selected to represent your domain.

 When remembering a profile, you will want to make sure that you are **updating** the profile each time.
 As a result, you will want to pass in the previous profile and ask the LLM to generate a new profile (or some JSON patch to apply to the old profile).
 The larger the document, the more error-prone this can become.
 If your document becomes **too** large, you may want to consider splitting up the profiles into separate sections.
 You will likely need to use generation with retries and/or **strict** decoding when generating documents to ensure the memory schemas remains valid.

 ![](img/memory/update-profile.png)

 Alternatively, memories can be a collection of documents that are continuously updated and extended over time.
 Each individual memory can be more narrowly scoped and easier to generate.
 This means you're less likely to **lose** information over time, since it's easier for an LLM to generate _new_ objects for new information than it is for it to reconcile that new information with information in a dense profile.
 This tends to lead to higher recall downstream.

 This approach shifts some complexity to how you prompt the LLM to apply memory updates.
 You now have to enable the LLM to _delete_ or _update_ existing items in the list.
 This can be tricky to prompt the LLM to do.
 Some LLMs may default to over-inserting; others may default to over-updating.
-Tuning the behavior here is best done through evals, something you can do with a tool like [LangSmith](https://docs.smith.langchain.com/tutorials/Developers/evaluation).
+Tuning the behavior here is best done through evaluation, something you can do with a tool like [LangSmith](https://docs.smith.langchain.com/tutorials/Developers/evaluation).

 This also shifts complexity to memory **search** (recall).
 You have to think about what relevant items to use.
 Right now we support filtering by metadata.
 We will be adding semantic search shortly.